Norovirus outbreaks: Where are you most at-risk?

 The CDC notes, however, that outbreaks on cruise ships can be “especially challenging to control” because of passengers sharing recreational and dining spaces.

-No matter where the outbreak occurs, sickened individuals and those caring for them (or living with the ill in close quarters) need to practice good hygiene and take precautions, warns Dr. Scott Harris, the state health officer for the Alabama Department of Public Health, who spoke with Nexstar’s WIAT in response to reports of recent rising cases.
+No matter where the outbreak occurs, sickened individuals and those caring for them (or living with the ill in close quarters) need to practice good hygiene and take precautions, warns Dr. Scott Harris, the state health officer for the Alabama Department of Public Health, who spoke with News 2’s sister station, WIAT, in response to reports of recent rising cases.

 Doctors recommend disinfecting shared surfaces and frequent handwashing — especially after using the bathroom or before preparing food — among other common preventative measures.
 Otherwise, there’s significant risk of spreading the illness to vulnerable groups.